incident-managementstartupsbest-tools

 Incident response and on-call are separate products at $20/user each.
 Bundle pricing exists but requires contacting sales.
 They offer up to 50% off for startups under 100 employees and a "pay what you can" program for teams under 25.

-40+ integrations.
+Broad integration catalog.
 AI-powered incident summaries.
-No free tier.
+No permanent self-serve free tier; trial and startup programs are available.
 Two products means two line items ($40/user/month before discounts).
 The workflow builder adds configuration complexity.

 Good fit for startups with 30-100 engineers who need advanced automation and qualify for the startup discount.

-Pre-seed / Seed 5-15 eng Minimal Runframe Free, Squadcast Free, or Spike.sh Starter
+5-15 engineers Minimal Runframe Free, Squadcast Free, or Spike.sh Starter

 Common questions